nadeesha/with-futures/README.md

 ## Limitations

 1. Result parsing (pretty print and searching within the js object) is currently blocking.
-A large JSON object may slow down the search.
+A collection of large JSON objects (~ several hundered complex fields per object) will slow down the search.
 1. Data directory (`data`) is not configurable.
 This is a low-hanging point of improvement.